 - 1.1 The Treasury Management Strategy Statement (TMSS) 2025/26 provides the framework for day-to-day and medium-term treasury management.
 It is completed with regard to the CIPFA Prudential Code 2021 and the CIPFA Treasury Code 2021. - 1.2 The TMSS is a key part of the Council's strategic planning processes to help ensure that the Council is able to achieve its strategic objectives and vision.
 The Council's strategic circle below shows the Council Plan is central to the work of the Council.
 All the Council's strategic and operational plans must align with the Council Plan to deliver the services and priorities needed to achieve the strategic objectives of the Plan.
 The circle shows that the Treasury Management Strategy Statement, alongside the Capital Strategy and Medium-Term Financial Plan, are the key financial strategies to ensure that the Council's financial resources are managed in line with key legislation, CIPFA requirements and are focused on meeting the priorities of the Council.
-This helps ensure that the Council's finances are targeted at the right functions and services to achieve the Council's goals.
+This helps ensure that the Council's goals.